 It is for this reason, one presumes, that there are relatively few examples of a successful con man going straight.
 Herschel Geguzin, however, was the exception that proves the rule, for, over time, the endless trouble of taking petty scores off those he had been forced to expend considerable effort on, to turn them into friends, began to seem less and less worthwhile.
 He began to experience a hankering to settle down – one that was almost certainly compounded by a temporary deportation (one disadvantage of the Romanoff ploy was that Mike was unable to prove he qualified for American residency) followed by a six month jail sentence, served in France for vagrancy.
 Two more years back in New York, fighting a second deportation order and, more problematically, the worst effects of the Great Depression, were enough to convince the Prince it might be better to go straight.
 [Pejsa pp.87-98] In the autumn of 1936, helped by the few friends who were in funds in Gotham, he acquired an old Ford convertible and set off for the west.
 Hollywood was beckoning.

-The turning point came with an introduction to the Clover Club, a casino on Sunset Boulevard where the management proved to be thankfully aware of the drawing power of a Russian ‘Prince.’
+The turning point came with an introduction to the Clover Club, a casino on Sunset Boulevard whose management proved to be thankfully aware of the drawing power of a Russian ‘Prince.’
 They

 prevailed upon him to come in for at least part of every evening, with the promise that he would win well from time to time.
 What worked for the Clover Club also worked for Mike, who prided himself on his poker bluffing skills.
 He soon contracted with James Oviatt, the best haberdasher in town, to furnish him with an entire wardrobe suitable for his ascending Hollywood position.
 Mike paid the bill a few dollars each month, and later Oviatt proudly attested to the fact that his customer always paid on time.